GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 The load command will load a `config.json` into the KV store.
 All existing config will be ignored unless forced by passing environment variable `GLUU_OVERWRITE_ALL`.

 Please note that to load this file from the host, you'll need to map a mounted volume to the `/opt/config-init/db` directory.
-For example on how to load the config from `/path/to/host/volume/config.json` file:
+For an  example on how to load the config from `/path/to/host/volume/config.json` file, see the following:

     docker run \
         --rm \